vuejs/eslint-plugin-vue/docs/user-guide/README.md

 The same configuration is required when using JSX with TypeScript (TSX) in the `.vue` file.
 See also [here](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/parser/README.md#parseroptionsecmafeaturesjsx).
 Note that you cannot use angle-bracket type assertion style (`var x = <foo>bar;`) when using `jsx: true`.

+### Trouble with Visual Studio Code

+- Turning off the rule in the ESLint configuration file does not ignore the warning.
+- Using the `<!-- eslint-disable -->` comment does not suppress warnings.
+- Duplicate warnings are displayed.
+- Used `babel-eslint`, but the template still show `vue/no-parsing-error` warnings.

+You need to turn off Vetur's template validation by adding `vetur.validation.template: false` to your `.vscode/settings.json`.

+See also: "[Visual Studio Code](#editor-integrations)" section and [Vetur - Linting / Error Checking > Linting](https://vuejs.github.io/vetur/linting-error.html#linting).